blurlzy/blurlzy/README.md

 - 👋 Hi, I’m @blurlzy
-- 👀 cloud architect, developer, gamer, basketball player
+- 👀 cloud solution architect, full stack developer, gamer, basketball player

 <!---
 blurlzy/blurlzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.